Photo by Ann Froschauer.

 Wildlife managers are concerned about the outbreak because bats congregate by the thousands in caves and mines to hibernate during winter months.
 This behavior increases the potential that the disease will spread among hibernating bats.
 In addition, hibernating bats disperse in spring and migrate, sometimes hundreds of miles away, to spend the summer.

-Most bats affected to date are little brown bats, but the fungus has also been found on endangered Indiana bats, raising concerns about the impacts on a species already at risk.
-Other affected bat species include the eastern pipistrelle and northern long-eared bat.
+WNS has affected seven species of bats, including endangered Indiana bats and gray bats, raising concerns about the impacts on these species already at risk.
+Other affected bat species in the park include the tricolored bat, northern long-eared bat, big brown bat, eastern small-footed bat and little brown bats.

 Did You Know?